 In threading, operations/functions are executing parallel not simultaneously.
 We will take a look at it with a programming perspective as well.
 In Python, we have threading module in order to make our program working as a multiprocessing system/program.
 I will also tell you the difference between multiprocessing and multithreading.

 Due to multicores available in systems, it helps in doing this multithreading.
 If you want to check the cores of your system.
 Just go like this -:

-There is a concept of lock in threads as well.
+There is a concept of lock-in threads as well.
 In threads as I mentioned that they execute in the same memory space.
 So, if two threads are executing the same variable then it might happen that one thread is updating the variable value and another thread is about to use that variable then there another thread might take some wrong value, here comes the concept of locking.
 In locking, what will do is will lock that variable until the modification has been completed.
-Now, lets take a look at example -:
+Now, let’s take a look at an example -:

 Here, this is how threading is working.
-Output is machine dependent as well may be the order of hello and hi will not be same as of mine.
+The output is machine dependent as well may be the order of hello and hi will not be the same as of mine.
 Hope you understood it clearly.